Matthew Moss High School, Rochdale

-Matthew Moss High School in Rochdale recently participated in our school tree nursery programme, and have given us an update:
+Matthew Moss High School in Rochdale recently participated again in our school tree nursery programme in February 2013, and have given us an update:

 “We have asked the local authority for a spare piece of land to start a community tree nursery.
 A piece of land was found very near to our school.
 The land which is attached to our local park, Springfield Park in Marland, Rochdale.